-I am excited to share this video segment on Artificial Intelligence and Diversity that I worked on in partnership with Chivas Venture.
-(I also did one on Artificial Intelligence, Social Entrepreneurship, and Smart Technology).
+I am excited to share this video segment on how Technology can help fuel social entrepreneurship that I worked on in partnership with Chivas Venture.
+(I also did one on Artificial Intelligence, Women in Tech, and Smart Technology).

 Whether it's cleaning up the ocean with The Ocean Cleanup or crowdfunding medical treatment for people around the world with Watsi or monitoring storm water in real time to prevent water contamination with Stormsensor, there is a tremendous amount of good work going on right now from Social Entrepreneurs, and, for these entrepreneurs, creating and leveraging technology is at the center of it.